Silk Road Resources at the University of Kansas

 The Concept of the "Silk Road"

 The Silk Road cannot simply be treated as a network of transportation routes.
 It was also a conscious concept of interaction that illustrates the way that commodities, empires, religions, and even music, have traveled throughout Eurasia for thousands of years.
-The Silk Road was a connecting concept over the "West" and "East" divide, providing an ongoing historical exchange of human experience. (
+The Silk Road was a connecting concept over the "West" and "East" divide, providing an ongoing historical exchange of human experience, The Electronic Cultural Atlas Initiative.

 Where is the Silk Road?